Skip to main content

 Use Cases

-• Developing a logline for a screenwriting competition submission
+• Generating a logline for a screenwriting competition with a one-sentence pitch requirement

-• Pitching an original TV pilot to a writers' room or producer
+• Pitching an original TV pilot to a writers' room that needs a concept easy to say in one breath

 Tips